Skip to main content

 How it works

-Insert the property from the editor via '+Placeholder'
+Insert the property from the text editor via '+Placeholder'

 {{key_name}} inline